Spherical Morita contexts and relative Serre functors: Introduction

 \begin{thmyb} Two pivotal tensor categories are pivotal Morita equivalent if and only if their associated $2$-categories of pivotal module categories, module functors and module natural transformations are equivalent as pivotal bicategories. \end{thmyb}

 \begin{thmyc} If two pivotal categories are pivotal Morita equivalent, then their Drinfeld centers are equivalent as pivotal braided tensor categories. \end{thmyc}

 Section \ref{sec:spherical} is devoted to the property of a pivotal structure being spherical.
 Lately the perspective on sphericality has undergone a change: while trace-sphericality emphasized the equality of left and right traces for endomorphisms in a pivotal category, a more recent notion of sphericality \cite{DSPS} requires the pivotal structure to square to Radford's trivialization of the quadruple dual.
-The two notions agree in the semisimple case.
-In Definition \ref{spherical_mod} we propose a notion of sphericality for pivotal module categories which is in the same spirit as the one for tensor categories in \cite{DSPS}.
-Our definition receives its full justification in Proposition \ref{prop:allspherical}, according to which in the Morita context given by a spherical module category, all monoidal and module categories are spherical.
+The two notions agree in the semisimple case. {\Color We prove that (beyond semisimplicity) the latter notion of sphericality is invariant under pivotal Morita equivalence:

+\begin{cors} Let $\cala$ and $\calb$ be two pivotal tensor categories that are pivotal Morita equivalent. $\cala$ is $($unimodular$)$ spherical if and only if $\calb$ is $($unimodular$)$ spherical. \end{cors}

+In the same spirit as for tensor categories \cite{DSPS}, we propose in Definition \ref{spherical_mod} a notion of sphericality for a pivotal module category ${}_\cala\calm$ by means of the Radford isomorphism from Theorem \ref{thm:Radford}.
+However, for module categories there is a subtlety: this definition is relative to the choice of trivializations of the distinguished invertible objects of $\cala$ and $\dualcat$.
+Fixing such trivializations, all monoidal and module categories in the Morita context associated to a spherical module category are spherical, which justifies our definition.
+Under the additional assumption of semisimplicity, there are distinguished choices of such trivializations (see Remark \ref{semi_dist_choices}). }

 In the final Section \ref{sec:equivariant} we extend some of the main results of the previous sections to the equivariant case.